crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 44. The [XWalkWithOnReceivedLoadError](XWalkWithOnReceivedLoadError.java) sample check whether XWalkView change dialog of onReceivedLoadError to toast, include:
+### 44. The [XWalkViewWithOnReceivedLoadError](XWalkViewWithOnReceivedLoadError.java) sample check whether XWalkView change dialog of onReceivedLoadError to toast, include:

 * onReceivedLoadError can work